-million increase in sales of our 6500 Packet-Optical Platform on increased sales to AT&T, cable and multiservice operators and Web-scale providers[.]"
-Further, "Converged Packet Optical revenue increased significantly, reflecting a \$258.2 million increase in sales of our 6500 Packet-Optical Platform, largely driven by service provider and Web-scale provider demand for high-capacity, optical transport for coherent 40G and 100G network infrastructures."
-Upon information and belief, Defendants' customers, end users, and/or service providers have directly infringed and are directly infringing each and every claim limitation of claim 1 of the '816 Patent.
-Defendants have actual knowledge of the '816 Patent at least as of service of this Complaint.
+26. Further, Defendants are contributing to the infringing acts of others, such as its customers, end users, and/or service providers in selling, offering to sell or importing in the into the United States the Accused Instrumentalities which have been especially made or especially adapted for use in a manner that infringes the '816, and which have no substantial non-infringing uses.
+For example, Ciena stated that "Packet Optical sales principally reflect a \$106.8 million increase in sales of our 6500 Packet-Optical Platform on increased sales to AT&T, cable and multiservice operators and Web-scale providers[.]"19 Further, "Converged Packet Optical revenue increased significantly, reflecting a \$258.2 million increase in sales of our 6500 Packet-Optical Platform, largely driven by service provider and Web-scale provider demand for highcapacity, optical transport for coherent 40G and 100G network infrastructures."20 Upon information and belief, Defendants' customers, end users, and/or service providers have directly infringed and are directly infringing each and every claim limitation of claim 1 of the '816 Patent.
+Defendants have had actual knowledge of the '816 Patent at least as of service of the original complaint in this action.
 Defendants are therefore a contributory infringer under 35 U.S.C. § 271(c).